sted9000/sted9000.github.io/_drafts/2020-02-29-Stress-of-Moving.md

 - Always keep in mind (or at least in your pocket) the beautiful reason you are moving.
 - Decide what is important during this process.
 Let the rest fall where it may.
 - Good upfront communication and knowing what is important to your partner.
-- This is a new chance to decide again what stuff really matters and what stuff to allow I to our lives.
+- This is a new chance to decide again what stuff really matters and what stuff to allow into our lives.
 Be grateful.
 - Not every decision is best made together.
 Delegate where appropriate.